Rachel and Jun: YouTube channel

-Jun has an associated channel, Jun's Kitchen, where he posts videos about cooking and culinary arts (the appeal of the videos is increased by his interactions with his cats Haku, Nagi, and Poki).
-He also has an additional personal vlog channel, titled Jun Yoshizuki, which hosts more informal cooking, diy, and gardening videos.
+Jun has an associated channel, Jun's Kitchen, where he posts videos about cooking and culinary arts (the appeal of the videos is increased by his interactions with his cats Haku, Nagi, Poki, and Pichi).
+He also has an additional personal vlog channel, titled Jun Yoshizuki, which hosts more informal cooking, DIY, and gardening videos.

 Personal life

 Rachel is from Cincinnati, Ohio.
 Rachel (b.
 1988) and Junichi "Jun" Yoshizuki (b.
 1989) (葦月淳一, Yoshizuki Jun'ichi) met at Nagoya University of Foreign Studies in 2010.
 They married in 2011 but spent four years in a long-distance relationship while Jun finished his studies in Japan and Rachel served out an obligation as an officer in the United States Air Force.

+Rachel and Jun live in Fukuoka with their four cats, Kohaku, Poki, Nagi and Pichi.